adcr625/Instagram-Analyzer/README.md

 It then outputs important data for the user to see.

-Data included usernames, followers, and the number of followers the user currently had.
+Data included usernames, followers, and the number of followers the user currently had nd number of followers the user was currently following but they were not following back

-They were following, but not returning the favor.

 Used Matplotlib to aid the user in visualising data with charts.